 The impact of this devastating loss of life was felt the length and breadth of the country, and today almost every village and town in Scotland has its own memorial to those who died.

-From now until 1 January 2019 attractions and events across Scotland will commemorate the sacrifice of those who endured, fought and perished during this conflict, allowing the whole of the country and visitors the opportunity to learn more and reflect upon the tragic legacy of the Great War.
+There were attractions and events across Scotland held until 1 January 2019 which commemorated the sacrifice of those who endured, fought and perished during this conflict, allowing the whole of the country and visitors the opportunity to learn more and reflect upon the tragic legacy of the Great War.